 In an ever-changing world filled with technology, education in safe and responsible usage of that technology is a vital part of every student’s future success.
-Here are Zion, we are committed to producing well-rounded students who are prepared for any challenges life may present to them.
-Starting in 1st grade, your students will participate in computer learning classes that train them in typing skills, safe Internet practices, and responsible technology interactions.
-Grades 1-4 focus on typing skills and basic program knowledge.
+Here are ZCA, we are committed to producing well-rounded students who are prepared for any challenges life may present to them.
+Starting in 3rd grade, our students participate in computer learning classes that train them in typing skills, safe Internet practices, and responsible technology interactions.
+Our computer classes focus on typing skills and basic program knowledge.
 At Zion Classical Academy, we aim to show our students how to use technology as a tool, rather than as a source of entertainment.
 Although our classrooms are equipped with the latest instructional technology and we have 1:1 student Chromebooks, we intentionally de-emphasize the use of student technology at our school.
 Scientific evidence tells us that students learn better when they study using real books rather than screens.

-Homework Club is available for all students in grades K-8 from 3:15-4:00pm every Monday-Thursday in the Cafeteria with Zion’s Resource Teacher, Sharon Shriver.
-Students are required to attend Homework Club if they are missing 3 or more assignments or if a subject grade is 76% or less.
+Homework Club is available for all students in grades K-6 from 3:15-4:00pm every Monday-Thursday in the Cafeteria with Zion’s Resource Teacher, Sharon Shriver.
+Students are required to attend Homework Club if they are missing three or more assignments or if a subject grade is 76% or less.
 This service is free of charge, but if the student does not have any homework or has completed all necessary school work, they will be required to read, work on fact practice, and work on memory work. .

 In our general music classes, students learn proper vocal techniques and diction to help prepare them for performances at church services and various school and community programs.
-Students in Grades PK-2 dance along and learn fun new ways to explore music, while grades 3-8 expand their musical repertoire by learning to play the recorder and other instruments.
+Students in the lower grades dance along and learn fun new ways to explore music, while students in the middle and upper grades expand their musical repertoire by learning to play the recorder, handbells, and other instruments.
 Our students love expressing themselves through God's gift of music!

-Students in grades 4-8 are given the opportunity to praise our Lord with their instrumental talents.
-With the assistance of our Band Director, students are able to choose an instrument and rent if necessary.
-CGS Music will provide test instruments so students can try before they choose.
+Students in grades 3-6 are given the opportunity to praise our Lord with their instrumental talents.
+With the assistance of our Band Director, students are able to choose an instrument, and rent if necessary.
 Numerous studies have shown that learning to play a musical instrument strengthens your brain, builds confidence, and improves coordination.
 We are pleased to offer this quality program to our students to enhance their learning experience.